 Why are some salespeople uniquely successful?
 Do they have some special sales skills that others don’t?
 If your sales force is somewhat normal, just 20% are high performers.
-Imagine what a difference it would make if you could increase the entire team’s ability to sell more and develop stronger customer relationships.
+Imagine what a difference it would make if your sales training could truly motivate sales teams and increase their ability to sell more and develop stronger customer relationships.

-As companies stare down some nerve-wracking business trends — widening revenue gaps, economic uncertainty, changes in buying patterns combined with the new dynamics of remote work — the sales organization is feeling the pressure.
-Are you comfortable taking your salespeople, with their current level of performance and skills, into this increasingly challenging marketplace?
+As companies stare down some nerve-wracking business trends — widening revenue gaps, economic uncertainty, supply chain challenges and inflation, heightened competition for talent, changes in buying patterns combined with the dynamics of remote work — the sales organizations are feeling the pressure.
+Is your sales training taking your salespeople, with their current level of performance and skills, adequately preparing your sales teams for this increasingly challenging marketplace?

 If you’re like most, you’re not just feeling anxiety about it.
 You’re also feeling frustration.
 After all, you have all these loyal, honest, conscientious, good people on your sales team.
-They’ve got the product details down pat.
+They’ve got the product specs and details down pat.
+They know your CRM processes cold.
 They watch all the videos on the latest sales techniques.
-They participate in the sales process training and listen diligently in sales meetings.
+They participate in the sales process training and seemingly listen diligently in weekly sales meetings.
 There’s just one nagging problem:

 Why Sales Skills Aren’t the Whole Story